-Gei neral s ervices that our plan pays for What you must pay ď Diabe tic self-management training, services, and supplies Prior authorization an will pay for the following services for all people who liabetes (whether they use insulin or not): (approval in advance) may be required.
-Please contact the plan upplies to monitor your blood glucose, including the llowing: for details. \$0 0 A blood glucose monitor 0 Blood glucose test strips 0 Lancet devices and lancets 0 Glucose-control solutions for checking the accuracy of test strips and monitors or people with diabetes who have severe diabetic foot sease, the plan will pay for the following: 0 One pair of therapeutic custom-molded shoes (including inserts) and two extra pairs of inserts each calendar year, or 0 One pair of depth shoes and three pairs of inserts each year (not including the non-customized removable inserts provided with such shoes) ne plan will also pay for fitting the therapeutic custom- olded shoes or depth shoes. ne plan will pay for training to help you manage your abetes, in some cases.
+Gei General services that our plan pays for What you must pay Č Diabetic self-management training, services, and supplies ic self-management training, services, and supplies Prior authorization • an will pay for the following services for all people who iabetes (whether they use insulin or not): (approval in advance) may be required. • pplies to monitor your blood glucose, including the lowing: Please contact the plan for details.
+0 A blood glucose monitor \$0 0 Blood glucose test strips 0 Lancet devices and lancets 0 Glucose-control solutions for checking the accuracy of test strips and monitors • r people with diabetes who have severe diabetic foot sease, the plan will pay for the following: 0 One pair of therapeutic custom-molded shoes (including inserts) and two extra pairs of inserts each calendar year, or 0 One pair of depth shoes and three pairs of inserts each year (not including the non-customized removable inserts provided with such shoes) e plan will also pay for fitting the therapeutic custom- olded shoes or depth shoes. • e plan will pay for training to help you manage your abetes, in some cases.
 0 You are eligible for Diabetes Management Services if your provider determines this will help you.
 0 You are limited to 10 hours of diabetes education in your lifetime.
+One еТо c glucometer and supplies are limited to Accu-Chek and uch when obtained at a Pharmacy.
+Other brands are not d unless pre-authorized.

-General services that our plan pays for What you must pay Durable medical equipment (DME) and related supplies Prior authorization (For a definition of "Durable medical equipment (DME)," see Chapter 12, page 213 of this handbook.) (approval in advance) is required.
-Please The following items are covered: • Wheelchairs contact the plan for details.
-CrutchesPowered mattress systems A referral may be required.
-Please contact the plan for Diabetic suppliesHospital beds ordered by a provider for use in the home details.
-Intravenous (IV) infusion pumps \$0 copay for durable medical equipment Speech generating devicesOxygen equipment and supplies covered by Medicare NebulizersWalkers \$3.40 copay for durable medical Other items may be covered. equipment covered by Healthy We will pay for all medically necessary DME that Medicare and Healthy Connections Medicaid usually pay for.
+General services that our plan pays for What you must pay Durable medical equipment (DME) and related supplies Prior authorization (For a definition of "Durable medical equipment (DME)," see Chapter 12, page 224 of this handbook.) (approval in advance) may be required.
+The following items are covered: Please contact the plan for details.
+Wheelchairs Crutches A referral may be required.
+Please contact Powered mattress systems the plan for details.
+Diabetic supplies \$0 copay for durable Hospital beds ordered by a provider for use in the home medical equipment Intravenous (IV) infusion pumps covered by Medicare.
+Speech generating devices \$3.40 copay for durable Oxygen equipment and supplies medical equipment Nebulizers covered by Healthy Connections Medicaid Walkers (specialized supplies).
+Other items may be covered.
+We will pay for all medically necessary DME that Medicare and Healthy Connections Medicaid usually pay for.
 If our supplier in your area does not carry a particular brand or maker, you may ask them if they can special-order it for you.
-Connections Medicaid (specialized supplies) As a member of Absolute Total Care, our plan will rent most DME items for you for a maximum of 13 months.
+As a member of Absolute Total Care, our plan will rent most DME items for you for a maximum of 13 months.
 At the end of the rental period, our plan will transfer ownership of the DME item to you, and it is considered purchased.
 Our plan does not pay for maintenance fees.